Best Guitar Theory Books for Every Guitarist (Updated 2024)

 Best Music Theory Book For Guitar

-Ever heard the phrase, “music theory is hard”?
-Or met someone who claims they’re just a “by-ear” musician and they don’t need to learn any theory?
+Ever heard someone say, “Music theory is hard”?
+Or met a musician who proudly claims they’re just a “by-ear” player and don’t need theory?
+Trust me, I used to be that guy.

-Diving right in, let’s explore the eight guitar music theory books.
+Diving right in, let’s explore the seven guitar music theory books.
 These have been handpicked for their quality and are categorized based on skill level, from beginner to advanced.

 1. Music Theory for Guitarists by Tom Kolb